What will I do on the job?

 How competitive is the labor market?

 According to the Bureau of Labor, information technology is the fastest growing sector in the economy with a projected 18% increase in jobs in the next 6 years.
 The greater your combination of experience & education, the more competitive you will be in this thriving labor market.
-For assistance with finding resume-building opportunities (cooperative education, internships, part or full-time employment) contact the CIS Jobs and Internships Specialist, Gary Coleman.
+For assistance with finding resume-building opportunities (cooperative education, internships, part or full-time employment) contact the CIS Jobs and Internships Specialist, Ava Stevens.
 The Specialist provides free coaching in effective resumes, cover letters, applications & interviews and other success strategies.

 Some of the employers that have hired our graduates include: